andersfylling/ffjson/README.md

+# About
+Temporary fork.
+I hope that changes done here can just be merged into the original repository when it becomes more active again.

 # ffjson: faster JSON for Go

 [![Build Status](https://travis-ci.org/pquerna/ffjson.svg?branch=master)](https://travis-ci.org/pquerna/ffjson)